 What will these projects look like?

-Internship opportunities vary each year.
+Project opportunities vary each year.
 We choose areas of focus that complement the work TCF fellows and staff are already doing.
-The research and writing you do help advance TCF’s work, so we’re intent on making it a meaningful experience.
+The research and writing you do will help advance TCF’s work, so we’re intent on making it a meaningful experience.

 - Policy Research and Analysis